markcharder/GeneralBioinformaticsScripts/README.md

 This repository includes the following kinds of scripts:

 - Scripts used to reformat typical sequence data files such as fasta files and gff files.
-- Scripts to check validity of typical sequence data files.
 - Scripts used to analyse features of biological sequences.

 Most of the reformatting scripts are semi-portable, i.e. they may require some pre-emptive formatting by the user.